A better way to do visual regression testingDecember 21, 2016

 Can manual testing do the job?

-Given these trends, manual regression testing doesn’t seem like a viable option — it’s just too slow and inefficient.
+Given these two trends, manual regression testing doesn’t seem like a viable option — it’s just too slow and inefficient.

 Now, the problem here is that tweaking CSS is all about unexpected changes.
 Once you add a new class or CSS rule on one age, it will almost certainly override something on a completely different page.
 As a result, your users are more likely to spot the bug than your testers.

 Visual regression testing with PhantomCSS or WebdriverCSS

 Now, as far as automation goes, popular code-based software testing solutions don’t seem to offer much in terms of ROI.
 Even though they spare you from having to eyeball each page in search of layout regressions, they also tend to over-complicate things that are supposed to be simple.
 Let’s look at a couple of examples to see what I’m talking about.

 About a year ago, 10up’s lead frontend developer John Bellah posted this neat guide to visual regression testing with PhantomCSS.
 The article itself is great, but what really caught my eye was the top comment:

 I bet anyone with experience of testing web UIs can relate to this.
 Sure, PhantomCSS enables you to automate visual UI tests, but the solution it offers is far too complicated to be something you can try out easily.
 This solution makes you install multiple modules and setup complex testing environments, it requires coding, and in the end, it still produces brittle tests.
 Even though visual regression testing is important, there’s just too much overhead in trying to make PhantomCSS work the way it’s supposed to.